martin-ueding/thinkpad-scripts/doc/think-rotate.1.rst

 the screen will be reverted to the normal orientation.
 That way, you can use this script as a toggle.

+A udev hook is installed as well that picks up the ACPI event when rotating the screen.

 OPTIONS
 =======